Gigabit Voucher Scheme: When can I get Fibre Broadband?

 2. How much is the grant?

-Between £500 and £2500 per business.
+Between £500 and £3500 per business.
 You can form a group with other eligible businesses so that all the vouchers are added together to make a bigger total voucher value.
 In group projects, you can also include a maximum of ten local residents.
-A resident’s voucher is worth £500.
+A resident’s voucher is more often than not worth £500.

 For example, two businesses are awarded the maximum £2500 each.
 That’s a total of £5000.
 If each business has ten residential vouchers associated with it, the total value of the vouchers will be £15,000.